Taking Chances (song): Promotion

-On 27 October 2007 Dion appeared on the fourth series of the British talent contest, The X Factor, as a mentor to the show's contestants.
-She also performed "Taking Chances" on the live show which was the world exclusive debut and her first UK performance for five years.
-On 12 November 2007, Dion appeared on The Oprah Winfrey Show and performed the song and took requests from Oprah's audience.
-On 14 November 2012, she went to The Ellen DeGeneres Show to perform the track.
-On 17 November 2007, she performed the song on the Thanksgiving episode of All My Children.
-Later, on 18 November 2007 she performed the song live at the American Music Awards in Los Angeles.
-On 23 November 2007, she went to the American talkshow The View to perform "Taking Chances" as well as "Alone."
-On 27 November 2007, she performed the track on the ABC's dance competition show Dancing with the Stars.
-"Taking Chances" became also a part of the Taking Chances World Tour set list.
-The song was also performed in Dion's 2017 European tour.
+On 27 October 2007, Dion appeared on the fourth series of the British talent contest The X Factor as a mentor to the contestants.
+She also performed "Taking Chances" on the live show, marking the world-exclusive debut of the song and her first UK performance in five years.
+On 12 November 2007, Dion appeared on The Oprah Winfrey Show, where she performed the song and took requests from Oprah's audience.
+Two days later, on 14 November 2007, she performed the track on The Ellen DeGeneres Show.

+On 17 November 2007, Dion performed the song on the Thanksgiving episode of All My Children.
+The following day, she delivered a live performance at the American Music Awards in Los Angeles.
+On 23 November 2007, Dion performed "Taking Chances" and "Alone" on the American talk show The View.
+On 27 November 2007, she performed the track on ABC's dance competition series Dancing with the Stars.
+"Taking Chances" was also included in the set list of the Taking Chances World Tour.
+Dion also performed the song during her 2017 European tour.

 Usage in popular culture and covers

-"Taking Chances" was featured as a theme music for the promotional trailers for CBS's TV series Moonlight.
-It was later used in 2009 on the show So You Think You Can Dance Canada on the Top 20 performance show as a number choreographed by Stacey Tookey.
+"Taking Chances" was used as theme music for promotional trailers for the CBS series Moonlight.
+It was later used in 2009 on So You Think You Can Dance Canada during the Top 20 performance show in a routine choreographed by Stacey Tookey.

-The song was covered on Fox's hit TV show Glee by Lea Michele's character Rachel Berry on the episode entitled "Preggers", in the first season.
-It peaked at number 71 on the Billboard Hot 100 charts when it was released.
+The song was also covered on Fox's TV series Glee by Lea Michele as Rachel Berry in the episode "Preggers" from the first season.
+Her version reached number 71 on the Billboard Hot 100.

+Accolades

+"Taking Chances" received industry recognition in Canada, earning a nomination for Single of the Year at the Juno Awards of 2009.